udacity/AIPND/notes/lab_intro-to-python-lab.md

 ### Linux or OSX(Mac)
 For this lab you will also need to install the python packages pytorch and torchvision.
 If your local computer has a Linux or OSX (Mac) operating system look to [*Get Started.*](http://pytorch.org/) for installation instructions.
 ### Windows
-Although not designed to run on a Windows operating system, the following have succeeded with installation for student and instructors.
+With the release of PyTorch v0.4.0, this version of PyTorch supports installation on the Window Operating Systems.
+To install PyTorch v0.4.0 or higher look to [*Get Started.*](http://pytorch.org/) for installation instructions.
+The instructions below are for installing versions of PyTorch that are 0.3.1v or older.
-#### Windows 7
+#### Windows 7 - for Pytorch v0.3.1 or older
 ```terminal
 conda install -c peterjc123 pytorch-cpu
 pip install torchvision
 ```
-#### Windows 10
+#### Windows 10 - for Pytorch v0.3.1 or older
 With acknowledgement to Giu of the April Cohort for providing the installation commands.
 ```terminal
 conda install -c peterjc123 pytorch cuda90